Knowledge Hub

 The key activities which are PRA-regulated are:

-If your business has regulatory permission to accept deposits or provide insurance products, it will be PRA-regulated.
+If your business has regulatory permission to accept deposits or provide insurance products, it will be subject to PRA regulation.

-The PRA also oversees the largest investment firms whose failure could affect the entire financial system.
-Smaller firms’ financial soundness is supervised by the FCA.
+The PRA also oversees the most significant investment firms whose failure could affect the entire financial system.
+The FCA supervises the financial soundness of smaller firms.

-In total, the PRA regulates about 1,500 firms, including major UK clearing banks, big insurers and major investment firms.
-It also oversees smaller businesses like building societies, credit unions, and friendly societies offering insurance.
+In total, the PRA regulates approximately 1,500 firms, including major UK clearing banks, large insurers, and significant investment firms.
+It also oversees smaller businesses, such as building societies, credit unions, and friendly societies, which offer insurance.

 What was the background to the establishment of the PRA?

 To prevent conflicting demands and duplication of work, the PRA and FCA use several coordination tools.
-These include agreements on how the PRA and FCA will cooperate and coordinate, the option of shared regulatory rules, consultation, and mutual approval steps.
-In very rare circumstances to protect UK financial stability, the PRA can also issue a veto over FCA actions.
+These include agreements on how the PRA and FCA will cooperate and coordinate, as well as options for shared regulatory rules, consultation, and mutual approval steps.
+In exceptional circumstances, to protect UK financial stability, the PRA can also issue a veto over FCA actions.

 What key areas does PRA prudential regulation cover?